 Ričet is a dish made of beans and barley, traditionally prepared with some kind of smoked meat, such as ribs, or sausages and bacon.
-However, in Croatian cuisine, this name has become familiar, so barley itself is often called ričet.
+However, this name has become familiar in Croatian cuisine, so barley itself is often called ričet.

 Even Greek athletes and soldiers ate porridge and barley bread, which made them so powerful.
 The most interesting historical fact comes from the martial arts arena – the ancient Greeks often called hordeers – ‘those who eat barley’!

-In Croatia, it’s considered to be a “poor food” as it used to be made in the villages and by families with lots of members.
-Now-days it gets it’s deserved attention so you can even find it in the restaurants in the inner parts of Croatia.
+In Croatia, it’s considered a “poor food” as it used to be made in the villages and by families with lots of members.
+Nowadays, it gets its deserved attention, so you can even find it in the restaurants in the inner parts of Croatia.

 - 2 onions